pkdone/paul-genai-test-tools-ts/README.md

 ## Application to LLM Authentication Notes

-In all cases, first ensure you have enabled the required model for the requried cloud region via the cloud provider's LLM configuration capability.
+In all cases, first ensure you have enabled the required model for the requried cloud region using the cloud provider's LLM configuration tool.

 ### OpenAI / Azure GPT